pesto-students/moc-interview-prep-frontend-team1-tanish/README.md

 Test Credentials:

- Dummy logins are added in the Dummy Login page  for all the user flows that includes Student Interviewer and admin can use the credential to login to respective roles .
+Dummy logins are added in the login page for all the user flows that includes Student Interviewer.

 # Installation